maxnz/csinparallel-gen/README.md

 ## General Overview
 The image uses `ansible-pull` to automatically update itself using a [GitHub repository](https://github.com/babatana/csinparallel-image) (see the repo for more details).
+*(After the first update, it will disable auto-updates, though they can be turned on again and will then stay on).*

 This modification to `pi-gen` sets up everything needed to enable updating via `ansible-pull`.